RuixiZhang42/lstfiracode/README.md

 Additional support for source code listings using Fira Code in the `verbatim` environment is available.

-This package does NOT provide the Fira Code font files.
+This package does not provide the Fira Code font files.
 The newest version of the font files can be downloaded at the [GitHub Fira Code Releases page](https://github.com/tonsky/FiraCode/releases).
 Here is a sample preamble of a document: